ADDA-js/instagram/README.md

 # Instagram

 ## Description
 This is made to get a access token for the Instagram API.
-Once you have a token, you can use ajax to get a json object the server.
+Once you have a token, you can use ajax to get a json object from the API.

 ## Get a Token
 Login with your instagram account [here](https://adda-js.github.io/instagram/) to get a token